NORTH STAR FELLOWSHIP

-The North Star Residency application follows the guidelines established by the IDA’s Documentary Core Application Project.
+The North Star Fellowship application follows the guidelines established by the IDA’s Documentary Core Application Project.

 The North Star Residency was one of the most life-enriching and career-affirming experiences I have had since embarking on the path of the filmmaker.
 I plan to continue seeking out the people and places that support what I do.
 After spending a week in Camden, I can assure anyone that these people and places exist.

 This was my first time at CIFF and was floored by how valuable this festival is for documentary filmmakers.
 The curation was stylistically diverse, and rigorous, the intimate size had it possible to make substantive connections, the town quaint, fog majestic, parties a blast, staff warm, logistics smooth…..really I could go on & on!

 2019 North Star Fellows